-The PLS regression (Fig. 1) performed on data collected in Experiment 1 (Tables 2 and 3) confirmed that PF or CF explained the texture attributes (easy to break and crumbly), while the ST was strongly associated with DMR and DMB.
-The overall liking was highly and positively correlated to DMR and DMB but weakly and negatively to sugar intensity.
-The PLS also revealed, to a large extent, that the yam varieties were grouped into two classes with respect to species.
-Indeed, while 87.5% of samples from D. alata genotypes were in the left, varieties of D. rotundata were in the right.
-Furthermore, the D. alata TDa 1510043 and TDa 1515030 clones grown at Ubiaja were close to the acceptance threshold in texture attributes and related biophysical parameters.
+The PLS regression (Fig. 1) performed on data collected in Experiment 1 (Tables 2 and 3) confirmed that PF or CF explained the texture attributes (easy to break and crumbly), while ST was strongly associated with DMR and DMB.
+Overall liking was highly and positively correlated with DMR and DMB but weakly and negatively with sugar intensity.
+PLS also revealed, to a large extent, that the yam varieties were grouped into two classes with respect to species.
+Indeed, while 87.5% of samples from D. alata genotypes were on the left, varieties of D. rotundata were on the right.
+Furthermore, the D. alata TDa 1 510 043 and TDa 1 515 030 clones grown in Ubiaja were close to the acceptance threshold in texture attributes and related biophysical parameters.
 Both clones were the only D. alata located close to the D. rotundata varieties.